 We got to work with our architect, Jennifer from American Prairie Architects last spring and started working on our plans.
 There were a lot of decisions we made in regards to the windows but love what we ended up with.

 A lot of you were surprised by how many windows we were putting into the home, however, our goal again was to not make it look like an addition.
 And it wouldn’t have looked right had we not put these windows in the front.

 Being we’re not building this sport court like your traditional basketball court, and there won’t be any basketballs flying around, we think we’ll be okay.
 Our goal is also to put a pool out back and want the entrance to come off of the sport court, so we wanted the sliding glass doors in the south side.

-Once the plans were finalized, we broke ground at the end of November, hiring Scherber Excavating.
+After finding this out, we changed course and relocated our Sport Court to the west side of our property.
+We broke ground at the end of November, hiring Scherber Excavating.
 Trevor and Missy are the owners of Scherber and are well known in the Minneapolis community for excavating.
-They were in and out in a couple of days and we had a great experience working with them!
+They were in and out in a couple of days, and we had a great experience working with them!